Osbertt-19/gemini-wrapper/README.md

 ## GeminiWrapper

 GeminiWrapper is a library for generating consistent Gemini API outputs and wrapping them with json and python objects.
-It takes python dictionaries(as json files) or python objects as few-shot examples to output valid json or python objects.
+It takes python dictionaries(for json format) or python objects as few-shot examples to output valid json or python objects.

 ### Getting Started